Home / Blog / Hiring Guide / Costs / Team Extension: What Is It and How It Helps Your Business Grow

 • Cybersecurity.
 Ensuring your systems and IT infrastructure are protected.

 • Office infrastructure (optional).
-If you prefer your developers to stay in the office, outstaffing providers arrange the working space and infrastructure for your team.
+If you prefer your developers to stay in the office, providers arrange the working space and infrastructure for your team.

 • Retention.
 Regular interviews with HR specialists to anticipate potential issues.
 Arranging activities and supporting the team spirit.